 Chanel Cruise Campaign

-Cruise collections are all about relaxing on holiday abroad without any cares in the world.
-This is an interesting conversation, as we all like to visit different countries.
+Cruise collections are all about relaxing on holiday abroad without any care.
+This is an interesting conversation because we all like visiting different countries.
 With the various destinations, we enjoy packing things to help us to immerse ourselves in the culture.
 Sometimes this can involve shopping for a new wardrobe altogether!
 When it comes to cruise collections, I like to see directors blur the lines between brand marketing and imagination.

 How do you continue to appeal to the masses whilst staying true to yourself?
 Chanel would prefer to bend you to their ideals than the other way around.
 It makes selling much easier when diversity and inclusion are embedded in the essence of the ad campaign.